LSU Football Recruiting 2018: Top Recruits Landed, Class Predictions

 "Most of the homes that I've gone in were committed guys, so they have been celebrations," Orgeron said.
 "It hasn't been difficult this year.
 Not going out trying to persuade the guys to sign.
 They're strong commitments."

-Although the majority of LSU's recruits are locked in, there's still the possibility of adding or a player or two in the coming days.
+Although the majority of LSU's recruits are locked in, there's still the possibility of adding a player or two in the coming days.

 Recruiting Predictions